kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 automobiles bought off the lot to large shipments of industrial chemicals to manufacturing plants.

 Some of the UCC's rules about sales contracts are mandatory.
 These rules always apply, whether those buying and selling like them or not.
 Others are just "defaults".
-Those rules apply unless buyers and sellers opt out in writing, the UCC implies that they want the baseline rule found in the UCC's text for their deal.
+Unless buyers and sellers opt out in writing, the UCC implies that they want the baseline rule found in the UCC's text for their deal.
 Among the default rules are implied "warranties", or promises by sellers to buyers about the quality and usability of the goods being sold.

 There is a big debate in open-source licensing about whether public licenses like The MIT License are contracts--enforceable agreements